Superstroller/xyzci/README.md

 }
 ```

-Finally, use the task `buildApk` to trigger a building in the remote jenkins server.
+Finally, use the task `buildApk` to trigger a building in the remote jenkins server, the task downloadProductApk and downloadTestApk to download the apk generated in the jenkins server.